 NOTE: Although Heat Siphons heat exchanger is electrically isolated from the rest of the unit, it simply prevents the flow of electricity to or from the pool water.
 Grounding the unit is still required to protect you against short circuits inside the unit.
 Bonding is also required (see right)

-Your electrician should determine the proper size (gauge) of wire required for your model based on the nameplate specified MINIMUM CIRCUIT AMPACITY, which is the smallest current your supply wire must be safely able to carry.
+WHAT SIZE WIRE Your electrician should determine the proper size (gauge) of wire required for your model based on the nameplate specified MINIMUM CIRCUIT AMPACITY, which is the smallest current your supply wire must be safely able to carry.
 The size will depend on this nameplate amps and the length of wire required.
 All wiring should be in accordance with the National Electrical Code and all applicable local building code requirements.

+Breaker Size The supply circuit breaker or fuse should be equal to the size specified on the Heat Siphon Nameplate of the model being installed.
 Where possible a good quality ground fault interruption (GFI) breaker is strongly recommended at the main power supply for all single phase electrical equipment in the pool system.

 Heat Siphon Pool Plumbing